Avery2/Abortion-Data-Exploration/README.md

 ### Initial Question

-My question was pretty direct.

-> Given this survey data, what different demographics are in favor of and against abortion?
+Given this survey data, what different demographics are in favor of and against abortion?

 ## 1 Why am I having parsing errors?